tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 OSC is not directly supported by the Control Surface library, but they can be integrated relatively easily.

 The ESP32 also has Bluetooth support, so you can use MIDI over BLE.
 This is supported by the Control Surface library using the @ref BluetoothMIDI_Interface.

+## Custom USB MIDI backends

+Control Surface allows you to easily define your own USB MIDI backends for boards that are not supported out of the box or for other hardware such as USB host shields.
+You can find an example in @ref Custom-USB-MIDI-Backend.ino.

 ***